Arinerron/heaptrace/README.md

                             The default behavior is to detatch the child and only trace the parent.

+-G, --gdb-path <path>       Tells heaptrace to use the path to gdb specified
+                            in `path` instead of /usr/bin/gdb (default)

 -o <file>, --output=<file>  Write the heaptrace output to `file` instead of
                             /dev/stderr (which is the default output path).

 -v, --verbose               Print verbose information such as line numbers in
                             source code given the required debugging info is